sebmartin/solarstats/docs/diy_rs232_cable.md

 ![RS232 Pin-out](images/rj12_pinout.png)

-In the example above, the color to pin mapping looks like this:
+With the wire pictured above, the color to pin mapping looks like this:

 | Pin # | Pin Description | Wire Color |
 |--|--|--|